tnhgeneric/Multiagenetic-Healthcare/python_backend/disease_prediction_agent_final.md

 ```

 ## Integration Testing
+## A complte workflow for the disease prediction agent available in step10-integration-env-setup.md fiel under Detailed System Flow
 ### Test Workflow
 1. User inputs symptoms in natural language
 2. Symptom analyzer processes and structures the input